isomerpages/moe-bendemeersec/_cca/Uniformed Groups/Red Cross Youth.md

 ![CCA Orientation](/images/Cca/cca-redx-i-Orientation-day-recruiting-new-cadets-768x513.jpg)
 CCA Orientation

-Our Upper Secondary cadets also participated in a Dengue Awareness campaign which is a Digital Awareness Campaign aimed to spread dengue awareness and also allow cadets to understand the importance of dengue prevention in our community.
-The students had plenty of fun designing board games.
+<p style="text-align:justify">Our Upper Secondary cadets also participated in a Dengue Awareness campaign which is a Digital Awareness Campaign aimed to spread dengue awareness and also allow cadets to understand the importance of dengue prevention in our community.
+The students had plenty of fun designing board games.</p>

-Even though the pandemic disrupted the physical masterclasses, our cadets still learnt a lot through the masterclasses conducted online.
+<p style="text-align:justify">Even though the pandemic disrupted the physical masterclasses, our cadets still learnt a lot through the masterclasses conducted online.
 Through the Youth Ambassador Blood Programme, cadets learnt how to dispel the myths of blood donation and made a pitch to encourage their friends and family to donate blood to save lives as Singapore is currently facing a severe shortage of blood donors.
-Through the First Aid masterclasses, our cadets brushed up on their theoretical knowledge on how to provide basic first aid in times of an emergency.
+Through the First Aid masterclasses, our cadets brushed up on their theoretical knowledge on how to provide basic first aid in times of an emergency.</p>

-We continue to look forward to another year of exciting activities where cadets pick up useful knowledge of first aid, blood donation advocacy, community service and disaster risk management.
-We hope our cadets live up to the Red Cross motto of serving humanity and saving lives as they grow to become humanitarian leaders of tomorrow.
+<p style="text-align:justify">We continue to look forward to another year of exciting activities where cadets pick up useful knowledge of first aid, blood donation advocacy, community service and disaster risk management.
+We hope our cadets live up to the Red Cross motto of serving humanity and saving lives as they grow to become humanitarian leaders of tomorrow.</p>

 ![Blood donation drive](/images/Cca/cca-redx-i-Blood-donation-drive-768x512.jpg)
 Blood donation drive